peteroupc/html3dutil/doc/H3DU.Transform.md

 #### Return Value

 This object.
-(Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)
+(Type: Transform)

 <a name='H3DU.Transform_setScale'></a>
 ### H3DU.Transform#setScale(x, y, z)

 Sets the scale of an object relative to its original size.
-Has no effect if a matrix was defined with <a href="H3DU.Transform.md#H3DU.Transform_setMatrix">H3DU.Transform#setMatrix</a>
-and the transform wasn't reset yet with H3DU.Transform#resetTransform.
+Has no effect if a matrix was defined with Transform#setMatrix and the transform wasn't reset yet with Transform#resetTransform.

 #### Parameters